-The level of carbon dioxide (CO2), which contributes the most to increases in anthropogenic induced radiative forcing, has been increasing since the beginning of the industrial era.
-The global average mole fraction of CO2 reached a new high of 396.0±0.1 ppm in 2013, which constitutes 142% of the pre-industrial level (in 1750).
-The annual average increase of 2.9 ppm from 2012 to 2013 was the largest year to year change in the period 1984 to 2013, and much greater than the average growth rate for the 1990s (about 1.5 ppm/year) and that for the past decade (about 2.1 ppm/year).
+The level of carbon dioxide (CO_2), which contributes the most to increases in anthropogenic induced radiative forcing, has been increasing since the beginning of the industrial era.
+The global average mole fraction of CO_2 reached a new high of 397.7 ± 0.1 ppm in 2014, which constitutes 143% of the pre-industrial level (in 1750).
+The annual average increase of 1.9 ppm from 2013 to 2014 was larger than the average growth rate for the 1990s (about 1.5 ppm/year) and close to the level for the past decade (about 2.1 ppm/year).

-The global growth rate of CO2 has a significant

-interannual variability driven by natural processes.
+The global growth rate of CO2 has a significant interannual variability driven by natural processes.
 Interannual changes higher than 2 ppm/year in 1987/1988, 1997/1998, 2002/2003 and 2009/2010 resulted from warmer conditions caused by El Niño-Southern Oscillation (ENSO) events. anomalously strong El Niño event in 1997/1998 resulted in greater annual increases in CO2 worldwide in 1998 than during any other one-year period.
-The high growth rate in 2006 may have been related to the global high temperature during the same year.
-The high growth rate in 2012/2013 may be the result of small changes in fluxes between the atmosphere and terrestrial biosphere (WMO, 2014).
+The high growth rate in 2012/2013 and the smaller growth rate in 2013/2014 are most likely related to changes in fluxes between the atmosphere and terrestrial biosphere, particularly in tropical and subtropical regions (WMO, 2015).
 The exceptionally low growth rate in 1992, including negative values in northern high latitudes, may have been due to low global temperatures following the eruption of Mount Pinatubo in 1991.
 Variations in CO2 mole fraction can be seen both on seasonal and long-term scales.
 The seasonal amplitudes are large in northern high and mid-latitudes and small in the Southern Hemisphere.
 In southern low latitudes, there is no clear annual cycle, but a semiannual cycle can be determined.